Ruby Vs Spinel: Best Tips to Distinguish These Gemstones

 Primary Colors

 Chromium largely influences the vivid red colour of rubies, giving them prized deep blood-red and pinkish-red hues.
-Spinels can exhibit a variety of colours, including red, blue, pink, purple, and black, making them versatile for different jewelry designs.
+Spinels can exhibit a variety of colours, including red, blue, pink, purple, and black, making them versatile for a range of jewelry designs.
+For comparison, red garnet is another red gemstone, with varieties such as pyrope and almandine, and its colour can range from deep red to reddish-brown.

-This diversity in colour can make differentiating between red spinel and ruby challenging without professional training.
+This colour diversity can make distinguishing between red spinel and ruby challenging without professional training.

 Secondary Hues and Inclusions

-Identifying these secondary hues and visible inclusions is essential for gemologists and collectors to accurately differentiate between rubies and spinels.
+Identifying these secondary hues and visible inclusions is essential for gemologists and collectors to accurately distinguish rubies from spinels.

 Physical and Chemical Properties of Different Trace Elements